 1. Close transactions from anywhere

-Before RON was made available legally, if a homeowner wanted a remote closing, the only option was a paper mail-away closing.
-Mail-away closings require the signers to locate and visit a notary public to witness their signatures before mailing closing documents back to the title company for review and processing.
+Before RON, if a homeowner wanted a remote closing, the only option was a mail-away closing.
+Mail-away closings require signers to locate and visit a notary public to witness their signatures before mailing documents back to the title company for review and processing.
 While essential to the success of a mail-away closing, these time-consuming tasks aren’t convenient or error-proof and can cause customer frustration and closing delays.
-Additionally, the manual paper process is expensive for title companies to execute, making it hard to scale.
+Mail-away closings are also expensive for title companies and settlement services, making it hard to scale.

-Contrary to what you may think, homeowners are not the only ones who benefit from the speed, flexibility, and convenience of a RON transaction.
-RON allows title agents to accommodate customers regardless of geographical location and expand into new service areas without the added expenses, calendar coordination, and risks associated with a traveling workforce.
-This operational efficiency directly impacts transaction turnaround times, productivity, employee retention, and business growth without sacrificing the customer experience.
+RON allows title agents to accommodate customers regardless of location and closing preference and expand into new service areas without the added expenses, calendar coordination, and risks associated with a traveling workforce.
+This operational efficiency directly impacts transaction turnaround times, fund disbursement, productivity, employee retention, and business growth without sacrificing the real estate customer experience.

-In that same vein, RON allows loan originators to feel good knowing that their customers are receiving an incredible experience come closing day.
-Additionally, due to the electronic nature of the transaction, the cost to originate a loan is often less.
+RON also helps loan originators and real estate agents feel good knowing their customers are receiving an incredible experience on closing day.
+And due to the digital nature of the transaction, the cost to originate a loan is often less.

-Adding RON technology to your lending or title company can help you feel in control of your business.
-Owning the closing schedule, workflow, and expenses and inviting signers, partners, and preferred remote notaries to participate in a digital closing in one secure location creates a streamlined experience for everyone involved.
+Adding a RON platform to your closing workflow can help you feel more in control of your business. inviting signers, partners, and preferred notaries to participate in a digital closing creates a streamlined experience for everyone involved.
 It also helps get your staff home by 5 PM.

-The paper mortgage process may be your proven way; however, it’s not 100% error-proof.
-Little mistakes, like a missed checkbox or an overlooked signature, can not only extend a transaction's length but can also cost companies additional money and resources to fix.
+The paper process may be your proven way; however, it’s not 100% error-proof.
+Little mistakes, like a missed checkbox or an overlooked signature, can extend a transaction's length and cost companies additional money and resources to fix.

-When an eClosing with RON is performed in a state-approved, title underwriter-compliant, and MISMO® certified platform, missed fields, including signatures, checkboxes, and initials, are less likely to occur because they are flagged in the system allowing the end-user to take immediate action, and avoid costly closing delays.
-Lastly, an eClosing performed in a secure platform ensures that all documents are stored securely with a digital audit trail, eliminating the risk of misplacing mailed personal and financial documents.
+When an eClosing with RON is performed on a secure RON platform, missed fields, including signatures, checkboxes, and initials, are less likely to occur because they are flagged in the system allowing the closer to take immediate action.
+A secure RON platform ensures that all documents are stored securely with an accompanying digital audit trail, eliminating the risk of misplacing mailed personal and financial documents.

 4. Better closing experience for everyone

-RON ensures a convenient and flexible closing experience for all participants.
+Digital closing with RON creates a convenient and flexible experience for all participants.
 Most digital closings can be performed in half the time of an in-person transaction.
-In addition to the time savings, collaborating on closing packages are easier for lenders and title agents, and scheduling conflicts due to travel or work are no longer concerns for homeowners.
-Loan originators can rest easy, too, knowing that eClosings with RON creates a great customer experience for its signers.
+In addition to the time savings, collaborating on closing packages is more streamlined for lenders and title agents, and scheduling conflicts due to travel or work are no longer concerns for homeowners and real estate agents.
+Loan originators can rest easy, too, knowing that a digital closing creates a great customer experience for its signers.

-Remote notarization makes a fully digital closing possible; however, a top-notch RON provider and platform ensure a great closing experience is powered by quality digital mortgage technology.
-Digital mortgage technology helps everyone involved in a transaction streamline the mortgage process and eliminate time spent on manual tasks, like printing, scanning, and shipping, while ensuring top-level security and compliance at every step.
-Additionally, digital mortgage technology brings stakeholders, including homeowners, lenders, notaries, settlement attorneys, realtors, and title companies, together in one system, fostering better collaboration, and dismantling silos and communication barriers.
+Remote notarization makes a fully digital closing possible; however, a top-notch RON provider and platform ensure a great closing experience.
+A RON platform helps everyone involved in a transaction streamline the closing process and eliminate time spent on manual tasks, like printing, scanning, and shipping while ensuring top-level security and compliance at every step.
+Additionally, a digital platform brings stakeholders, including homeowners, lenders, notaries, settlement attorneys, realtors, and title companies, together in one secure environment, fostering better collaboration and dismantling silos and communication barriers.

 5. Increase identity verification protocols on closing day

-A traditional notarization requires a notary public to manually identify the signer using a photo ID or passport.
-Digital mortgage technology, specifically an eClosing solution, uses the latest multi-factor authentication (MFA) and identity verification technology, including knowledge-based authentication (KBA), and credential analysis, to make a real estate transaction much more secure than paper.
+A traditional notarization requires a notary public to identify the signer using a photo ID or passport manually.
+A RON platform or eClosing tool uses the latest multi-factor authentication (MFA) and identity verification technology, including knowledge-based authentication (KBA), and credential analysis, to make a real estate transaction much more secure than paper.

-- Knowledge-based authentication, or KBA, is a method of authenticating someone’s identity in a digital platform, such as asking the user to answer a series of secret or “out-of-wallet” questions.
+- Knowledge-based authentication, or KBA, is a method of authenticating someone’s identity in a digital platform, such as asking the user to answer secret or “out-of-wallet” questions.

 - Credential analysis is the process of validating a government-issued photo ID and often requires third-party software or vendor support.